THIS PROCEDURE MUST BE PERFORMED BY A QUALIFIED TECHNICIAN.

 NOTE: If "dat", "dat 1", "dat 2", "dat 3", or "no" is currently displayed, omit Step 1.

-Hold the "" Button
+Hold the "

 Press and hold the "" button.
 Then press and hold the ”d” button until the display reads either "dat”, "dat 1”, "dat 2”, "dat 3”, or "no”.
 Then, release the buttons.